Choosing Web Browser Versions to Support

 Introduction

-A fundamental problem in web development since the early days has been drawing the line which browsers and devices to support and which not.
-Ultimately the question is how to keep the website serving as many users as possible while making use of all the helpful features of the modern browsers which the vast majority of users use anyway.
+A fundamental question in web development has probably always been to tell, where to draw a line which browsers and devices to support and which not.
+In others words, how to keep a website serving as many users as possible while making it as attracting as possible for the vast majority who use modern browser versions anyway.

-Let's look at one approach how to determinate which browsers are worth supporting.
+Let's look at one approach how to answer that question.

 Tools

-First we want to gather all data available to make as good decisions as possible.
-Our tools and sources are:
+First gather all data available to make as good decisions as possible.
+Tools and sources:

-- Google Analytics: to know how the users behave.
+- Google Analytics: to see how the current customers behave (viite).

-- Browserslist: to see what browsers the potential customers use.
+- Browserslist: to see what the potential customers use (viite).

-- Can I use: to see what technologies different browsers support.
+- Can I use: to see what technologies different browser versions support (viite).

-- CrossBrowserTesting: to test how the website behaves in different browsers.
+- CrossBrowserTesting: to test how the website behaves in different browsers (viite).

-- BrowserHacks: to find technical solutions to specific browser errors.
+- BrowserHacks: to find technical solutions to specific browser version errors (viite).

 OS Share -------------------------- Android 38.79 % Windows 29.56 % iOS 24.70 % Macintosh 5.66 % Linux 0.98 % Chrome OS 0.20 % Windows Phone 0.06 % Playstation 4 0.01 % Tizen 0.01 % Xbox 0.00 % Source: Google Analytics